-America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!
+The USA boasts some of the best outdoor spaces for hiking in the world.
+We share our Seven Favorite Hiking States in the US in this article!

-Well not complete bias, I have done at least one hike in all 50 of the US states.
-And no matter where you love or where you explore there is definitely something for EVERYONE in every state when it comes to hiking!
-But I do have some favorite states for reasons that I will explain below, hopefully this gives you new ideas and future places to explore on the hiking trails!
+I have done at least one hike in all 50 of the US states.
+No matter where you live or explore there is definitely something for EVERYONE when it comes to hiking!
+But I do have some favorite hiking states for reasons that I will explain below.
+Hopefully this gives you new ideas and future places to explore on the hiking trails!

 California.